Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 Cons

-- Limited to Military Families: Learn more with our “USAA Auto Insurance Review,” as insurance plans are not accessible to all and restrict coverage to specific individuals.
+- Limited to Military Families: Our “USAA Auto Insurance Review” says that insurance plans are not accessible to all and restrict coverage to specific individuals.

 - Fewer Policy Options for Civilians: The availability of insurance policies is significantly restricted for non-military individuals or families.